 Topics of current interest are selected from psychological literature.
 Under the supervision of the instructor, students conduct investigations into these topic areas.
 One class per week is devoted to problems of research design and methodology.

-Prerequisite: PSYC 473 or PSYC 475 or PSYC 477 and consent of department chair and dean.
+Prerequisite: Completion of or concurrent enrollment in PSYC 474W or PSYC 476W, or consent of department chair.

 Offered: As needed.